 - 239. At least three members of the Board voted to initiate a second-phase review in this matter on February 27, 2015.
 The second-phase review commenced on February 28, 2015.
 The second-phase review ended on April 13, 2015.
 502 - 240.
-On March 2, 2015, the OCE notified Representative Lance of the initiation of the second-phase review in this matter, and again notified him of his right to be represented by counsel in this matter, and that invoking that right would not be held negatively against him. - 241.
+On March 2, 2015, the OCE notified Representative Bridenstine of the initiation of the second-phase review in this matter, and again notified him of his right to be represented by counsel in this matter, and that invoking that right would not be held negatively against him.
+503 - 241.
 On March 4, 2015, the Committee on Ethics requested that the OCE cease its review in this matter and refer the matter, but not any findings of fact, to the Committee for further review.
 504 - 242.
 The Committee's request was considered by the OCE Board during its next Board meeting, which was held on March 27, 2015.
 The Board unanimously voted to respectfully decline the Committee's request.
 The Committee was notified of the Board's decision on March 30, 2015.
 505 - 243.
-Representative Lance declined the OCE's request for an interview and elected not to certify a statement regarding the completeness of his document production in response to the OCE's request for information. - 244.
+Pursuant to OCE Rule 9(B), Representative Bridenstine submitted a written statement to the Board on April 20, 2015. - 244.
 The Board voted to refer the matter to the Committee on Ethics for further review and adopted these findings on April 22, 2015. - 245.
 The report and findings in this matter were transmitted to the Committee on Ethics on May 8, 2015.

-D. Representative Lance May Have Received an Impermissible Gift of Travel Expenses from an Impermissible Source
+D. Representative Bridenstine May Have Received an Impermissible Gift of Travel Expenses from an Impermissible Source